 HATHA * VINYASA FLOW * YIN YOGA * YOGA NIDRA * CHAKRA BALANCING YOGA * KRIYA YOGA * VEDIC CHANTING * MEDITATION * YOGA PHILOSOPHY

-Octavia Nasr's yoga practice began fourteen years ago and has been evolving since.
+Octavia Nasr's yoga practice began fifteen years ago and has been evolving since.
 Her dedication is expressed through a daily sadhana that includes asana (poses), pranayama (breathing exercises) and meditation.
 She considers yoga to be a gift of peace and non-harming that has nurtured her when she was consumed by a high profile job, and through every thick and thin of life to date.

 Octavia took her first yoga class by chance and never stopped practicing yoga since.
 Her hunger for learning took her to yoga studios, gyms, ashrams and retreat centers near and far all over the world.
 She attended workshops, tried various forms of yoga practices with diverse teachers in diverse languages.Vacations were now planned around yoga and work trips were opportunities to try new styles and meet like-minded people.

 Her journey has taken her to India six times where she has traditionally stayed at the Parmarth Niketan Ashram in Rishikesh.
 There, she learned yoga philosophy and was initiated by Sadhvi Abha Saraswati “Mataji” on Vedic Chanting.
 Experiencing the humility of ashram living, immersed in prayer, meditation, yoga asanas and daily Ganga Aarti, are the soulful treasures that keep calling her back.